-21. LOSS FOR THE FINANCIAL PERIOD FROM DISCONTINUED OPERATIONS (CONT'D)
+21. LOSS FOR THE PRIOR FINANCIAL PERIOD FROM DISCONTINUED OPERATIONS

-The Company has disposed the entire equity interest in its production and sale of fabric products business segment on 10 August 2022.
+The Company has disposed its entire equity interest in its production and sale of fabric products business segment on 10 August 2022.

 An analysis of the results of the discontinued operations is as follows: